Create and Delete Password¶

 The password is stored as an encrypted .password_verification

-file in hummingbot_conf
+file in the /conf

 Delete the .password_verification